geoblacklight/geoblacklight/CONTRIBUTING.md

 GeoBlacklight is a collaborative, open source project where contributions are :sparkles:welcome:sparkles:.

 ### Who can contribute?
 **Anyone** is welcome to contribute to GeoBlacklight.
 We follow a set of contribution practices to maintain a technically sustainable and stable software project for everyone.
+We expect all contributors to adhere to our [Code of Conduct](https://github.com/geoblacklight/geoblacklight/blob/main/CODE_OF_CONDUCT.md).

 ### Join the community
 See the [community page](https://geoblacklight.org/community/) on our website for information about our community calendar, slack, volunteer opportunities, and more.